• Skip to primary navigation

 Personnel safety is of utmost importance for all operations and maintenance personnel.
 That’s true for thermal inspection analysis and inspection resources, whether in-house or contracted, also.

-Thermal inspections, scans, and surveys typically occur while the equipment or facility is operating under load, which are inherently risky.
+Thermal inspections, scans, and surveys typically occur while the equipment or facility operates under load, which is inherently risky.
 Besides, thermal inspections occur near equipment, which poses additional risks from electrical and mechanical energy and physical hazards.

-When a thermal inspection includes exposing the thermographer to hazardous energy sources, then proceed with caution and ensure it is conducted with the highest industry recommended safety standards appropriate to those risks.
+When a thermal inspection includes exposing the thermographer to hazardous energy sources, proceed cautiously and ensure it is conducted with the highest industry-recommended safety standards appropriate to those risks.

-Keep in mind that safety concerns in an industrial setting are not exclusive to thermal inspections.
-Thus your safety protocol should, at minimum, include any standard plant maintenance safety practices and supplemented for additional characteristics unique to the thermal inspection technique and process.
+Remember that safety concerns in an industrial setting are not exclusive to thermal inspections.
+Thus, your safety protocol should, at minimum, include any standard plant maintenance safety practices and be supplemented for additional characteristics unique to the thermal inspection technique and process.

 Some Typical Safety concerns in an industrial setting include: